 I am absolutely not suggesting that this dog can’t be turned around.
 I can’t say that because I haven’t seen the dog.
-However, even had I seen the dog and believed that the potential for recovery was good we would still have to factor in your experience in dealing with this level of behaviour problem and whether there are local training resources with the level of experience required to guide you through the process.
+However, even had I seen the dog and believed that the potential for recovery was good we would still have to factor in your experience in dealing with this level of behavior problem and whether there are local training resources with the level of experience required to guide you through the process.
 We would also look at how much of you is realistically left over at the end of each day to take on such a project.

 I admire your desire to embrace the responsibility of dog ownership by reaching out in an effort to save this dog.
-However, in this day and age far too many companion dog owners, dog trainers and rescues fail, in the decision making process with a dog like this, to take into consideration the responsibilities we also have to family, friends, neighbours, visitors etc.
+However, in this day and age far too many companion dog owners, dog trainers and rescues fail, in the decision making process with a dog like this, to take into consideration the responsibilities we also have to family, friends, neighbors, visitors etc.

 As you are mulling over what I and perhaps others have to say as to what it might take to solve or sufficiently improve this dog, it is wise to keep the big picture (consequences of failure) in mind as well.
 It is no small thing you are taking on.

 If you have difficulty locally finding someone you are confident has the expertise to guide you buy my book or consider booking a telephone consultation with me.